Corn Refining

 Myth: High fructose corn syrup is sweeter than sugar.

-Fact: Sorry, no. High fructose corn syrup and sugar (sucrose) have almost the same level of sweetness.
+Fact: High fructose corn syrup and sugar (sucrose) have almost the same level of sweetness.
 HFCS was made to provide the same sweetness as sugar (sucrose) so that consumers would not notice a difference in sweetness or taste.
 In fact, one type of HFCS commonly used in foods (HFCS-42) is actually less sweet than sugar.